 Staff Pick, Social Justice Competition and Reel Nature, Santa Barbara International Film Festival

 Nominated, Best Documentary, Yorkton Film Festival

 Big Sky Documentary Film Festival

 The Last of the Giants

 BLUEFIN is a tale of epic stakes set in "the tuna capital of the world," North Lake, Prince Edward Island, Canada.
 The film explores the baffling mystery of why the normally wary bluefin tuna no longer fear humans.
 Local fishermen swear tuna are so starving and abundant now that they will literally eat out of people's hands like pets.
 But something is not right.
-Have these "endangered" tuna stocks suddenly recovered as the fishermen claim?
-Or are we actually hunting down the last of them--like the buffalo--as scientists claim?
 One thing is certain: this sudden and incredible abundance of tuna off their shores flies in the face of scientific assessments claiming endangered stocks are down by 90 percent.

 "Bluefin brings into stark and stunning focus the sharply differing perspectives of those involved in the pursuit and protection of one of the greatest creatures in the sea.
 It is a story of people snared in their own denial, who learn personally, the hard way, the old lesson of the goose that lays the golden egg.
 Exceptionally beautiful imagery makes this the first film that shows a great fish as the wild animal that it is."

 Carl Safina, Chair for Nature and Humanity, Founding President, The Safina Center, Stony Brook University, Author, Song for the Blue Ocean